Ratio-consistent estimation for long range dependent Toeplitz covariance with application to matrix data whitening: Introduction

+see e.g. \cite{yao2015sample} and \cite{johnstone2018pca}.
+In this paper, we apply this result in a signal plus noise model to detect signals, reduce noise and compress the data using PCA.
+Some other applications based on the ratio consistency of $\hRb_M$, such as the prediction of a multivariate separable time series, may be discussed in future works.

+The result \ref{enum:The-biased-estimator} is striking because in the SRD case, $\hRb_M^b$ is a better estimator for $\Rb_M$ than $\hRb_M$ with a smaller variance.
+In the LRD case however, the bias is no longer negligible.
+In \S\ref{subsec:ratio_inconsistency} we will illustrate by numeric simulations that this inconsistency may invalidate some subsequent whitening procedures.
+However, $\hRb_M^b$ has a weaker ratio LSD consistency \ref{enum:A-weaker-ratio_2} which may still be useful.

+It is worthy of noticing that the entries $\hat r_k$ or $\hat r_k^b$, or some other banded/tapered estimators based on them are often used to estimate $r_k$ or the periodogram.
+Many results have been established in this aspect, see e.g. \cite{dai2004asymptotics,woodroofe1967maximum, liu2010asymptotics, wu2010covariances}.
+For matrix estimators, Ing et al. \cite{ing2016estimation} established the norm consistency of an estimator for $\Rb_M^{-1}$ under some special LSD conditions.
+However, to the authors' best knowledge, the ratio consistency of matrix estimators for the purpose of whitening in the presence of LRD has not yet been established before.

 We now describe some important technical innovations introduced in this paper as compared to the existing literature for the SRD case.
-The general structure of the proof of Theorem~\ref{th:main_th} follows \cite{vinogradova2015estimation}.
-But unlike the reference where the white noise matrix $\Zb$ has i.i.d complex Gaussian entries, we also allow the columns $\zb_i$ of $\Zb$ to be uniformly distributed on a centered sphere in $\R^M$ or $\C^M$.
-This setting permits the columns of $\Xb$ to have more general elliptical distributions.
-Thus the $M$ rows of $\Zb$ are uncorrelated but dependent and new tools are needed in various moment estimation involving these noise variables such as
+The general structure of the proof of our main theorem, Theorem~\ref{th:main_th} follows \cite{vinogradova2015estimation}.
+But unlike the reference where the white noise matrix $\Zb$ has i.i.d complex Gaussian entries, we also allow the rows $\zb_i$ of $\Zb$ to be uniformly distributed on a centered sphere in $\R^M$ or $\C^M$.
+This setting permits the rows of $\Xb$ to have more general elliptical distributions.
+Thus the $M$ columns of $\Zb$ are uncorrelated but dependent and new tools are needed in various moment estimation involving these noise variables such as